 You can take a virtual tour of the Statue of Liberty in New York.

 Check out the new 100 million dollar Statue of Liberty Museum, which opened on May 16th, 2019.
 It’s located directly behind the Statue on Liberty Island.

 Statue of Liberty map

-There are six replicas on of the statue of Liberty in Paris.
-The rest are scattered throughout France.
+There are six replicas of the Statue of Liberty in Paris.
+Do you know where they are?

 3- Paris: Musee d’Orsay